Alan-Mach/KMK-Mechanical-Keyboard/README.md

 Takeaways from this layout:
 * The numpad side is good enough.
 There is little that can be changed in the numpad, such as mirroring the keys to fit left hands.
 However, I decided not to change anything since the arrow sublegends of the 4 and 6 keys would no longer be pointing in the right directions, limiting keycap compatibility.
+* The spacebar must also be kept, no matter how bad it looks.
+This is because it's exceptionally harder to find Alice layout-compatible keycap sets compared to any other special keycap needs.
 * The function row had to be changed.
 Some keycap sets split the function row into 3 groups and alternate key colors between them.
 This layout would make the F5-F8 keys split when they should be group together as the same color.
 The F5 and F6 keys were also at different heights, which bothered me.
-* There is too much empty space below the Pi Pico, and adding another key wouldn't fit well, so the over layout had to be rethought out.
+* There is too much empty space below the Pi Pico, and adding another key wouldn't fit well, so the overall layout had to be reconsidered.
 * The Insert and F12 keys didn't line up with the with the rest of the rows and colums because it would interfere with the angle of the keys.
 I felt like there could be a better solution around that issue.
 * There would be enough pins on the Pi Pico if it weren't for the left arrow key.
 It's wiring could be squished into another column to accomodate, but the wiring would get messy, so I wanted to find an alternative layout solution.
+* The vertical arrangement of the Insert to End keys makes it harder to find keycap sets because sculpted keycaps won't match properly.
+I don't expect this to be a big problem because the popularity if the 65% layout, which also uses the same vertical arrangement, means more and more keycap sets accomodate this.

 prioritozed compact layout over keycap compatability due to microcontroller pins

 ### Version 2
+Version 2 was only a slight change from the first: splitting the function row into 3 groups.
+I removed the rotation of the middle function keys, grouped them together, and centered them between the other 2 groups.

 ![Layout 2](keyboard_layouts/images/Keyboard_Layout_v2.png)

+I like this version a bit more because my main concern was now gone, and it makes the unbroken spacebar stand out less and rounds out the overall design.
+The rest of the other criticisms weren't addressed though.

 ### Version 3
-It was at this point when I decided to pivot in my design direction for my keyboard
+It was at this point when I decided to pivot in my design direction for my keyboard.
+I decided that the exposed wiring and window into the Pi Pico was too ambitious for a first keyboard because it would be a nightmare to wire while still looking good and the green color of the pcb would be harder to color coordinate with other keycap sets (if I ever wanted to change keycaps).
+The window would also be harder to design in CAD, and I would need acrylic, which would make the build unnecessarily expensive.
+This would make the keyboard thicker, but I thought it could be remedied by slanting the keyboard so that it is thinner in the front while the back is thick enough for the Pi Pico.

+Without the Pi Pico, there would be a large gap between the numpad and navigation keys, which had to be fixed.
+After much consideration, I came to the conclusion that I couldn't make a good layout with the navigation keys also being on the left while staying within the gpio pin limit, so I moved the keys to the right.
+I no longer consider this layout a "true southpaw", but it had to be done.
+The new main section began to resemble a traditional 65% layout with a shrunken 1.75u shift.
+I only accepted this change because 1.75u shift keycaps are actually relatively common for mechanical keycap sets.

+In the previous layout, the numpad worked well not having to be angled.
+Because it was so far over to the left of the keyboard, your hands would not have to angle inward to use it, eliminating the need for an angle.
+Now that that there is a giant gap, the only way to fill it would be to angle the numpad and align it with the rest of the left side.

 ![Layout 3](keyboard_layouts/images/Keyboard_Layout_v3.png)